MUSTAFA2500/Ai-data-annotation-portfolio/README.md

 **In Progress**

-The portfolio will be developed incrementally, with each project contributing to the same broader objective:
+I'm building this portfolio as part of my transition into data annotation and RLHF work — it's how I'm learning the tools and proving I can do the job, not a record of prior paid annotation projects.
+Each project contributes to the same broader objective:

 > Transforming raw multimodal information into high-quality structured data and reliable human evaluation signals that can support the development of more accurate, transparent, and useful AI systems.